tobiasfabian/Coding-Design-Guidlines/css/README.md

 SCSS comes with great features like *Variables*, *Mixins*, *Extend/Inheritance* and *Math Operators*.
 These features have their merits, but they are not needed for this Style Guide.
 They partly contradict the modular idea of BEM and Atomic Design (*Mixins*, *Extend/Inheritance*).
 Other features like *Variables* and *Math Operators* have their counterpart in plain CSS nowadays, which should always be preferred.

-Some day in the future [CSS Nesting](https://caniuse.com/css-nesting) could be used, then SCSS is not needed anymore.
+At some point in the future, [CSS Nesting](https://caniuse.com/css-nesting) may be used, at which point SCSS will no longer be needed.

 ## Order of properties